 As the Western Roman Empire fell apart through internal conflict and constant invasions, the Byzantine Empire expanded and flourished.
 Byzantine had many geographic advantages, including a shorter frontier with Europe.
 Constantinople also had a strategic location on the Strait of Bosphorus.
 The narrow passage connected the Aegean Sea to the Black Sea and separated the continents of Europe and Asia.
-This location made Constantinople easy to defend and an excellent center for trade between east and west.
+This location made Constantinople easy to defend and an excellent center for trade between East and west.

-The Byzantine Empire built on its geographic advantages to create strong leadership, internal stability and great wealth.
-Ruled by Roman law, it became a rich center of art, literature and learning.
+The Byzantine Empire built on its geographic advantages to create strong leadership, internal stability, and great wealth.
+Ruled by Roman law, it became a rich center of art, literature, and learning.

-One of the best known rulers of the Byzantine Empire was Justinian I. He came to power in 527 and ruled until his death in 565.
+One of the best-known rulers of the Byzantine Empire was Justinian I. He came to power in 527 and ruled until his death in 565.
 He expanded the empire to include most of the area surrounding the Mediterranean Sea.
-He oversaw construction of a beautiful domed cathedral, the Hagia Sophia (“Church of the Divine Wisdom”).
+He oversaw the construction of a beautiful domed cathedral, the Hagia Sophia (“Church of the Divine Wisdom”).
 Justinian also reformed Roman Law in ways that would later influence modern European and international law.

 Justinian had to borrow great sums of money to carry out his wars.
 He left behind a lot of debt after his death.
 Rulers who followed him had to tax citizens heavily to maintain the empire.
-And the imperial army found it hard to hold on to territory Justinian conquered.
+And the imperial army found it hard to hold on to the territory Justinian conquered.

 Persians and Slavs threatened Byzantine borders on the East and the North.
 To the South, armies expanding in the name of the new religion of Islam took over Syria and further eroded Byzantine borders.

-Religion, Art and Architecture in the Byzantine Empire
+Religion, Art, and Architecture in the Byzantine Empire

 Christianity took a particular form in the Byzantine Empire: the Eastern Orthodox Church.
 Missionaries won converts among Slavic peoples.
 The church inspired a large body of art, such as illuminated manuscripts and icons, that would go on to influence art in Western Europe.